 Before any type of treatment can begin, it is important to understand the challenges the client is facing.
 A licensed professional counselor conducts comprehensive assessments for substance use and mental health issues to determine the appropriate level of care.
 If necessary, a psychiatric evaluation may also be completed.
 Once the evaluations are complete, the client and clinician work together to develop an individualized treatment plan that addresses our client’s needs and goals.
 Our client can focus on those issues that have the greatest impact on their recovery efforts so that they can make changes to live a healthier lifestyle.

 Counseling is an integral part of recovery, and Crossroads offers individual, couples, family and group counseling sessions for men and women.
 Individual counseling allows clients to focus more closely on personal issues they may be struggling with that are not fully explored in a group setting.
 Couples and family counseling helps clients and their loved ones to work through the impact that substance use or mental health issues have had on their relationships.
 They can begin rebuilding trust, improving communication and moving forward in a healthier manner.
 Group counseling brings men or women together to share and learn from one another as they grow in their recovery and develop strategies to prevent relapse.
 Clients may engage in any number of groups depending on their needs.

 Intensive Outpatient Program (IOP)

-Crossroads’ IOP is a structured group therapy option that provides substance abuse treatment either 3, 4 or 5 days per week at 3 hours a day.
+Crossroads’ IOP is a structured group therapy option that provides substance abuse treatment either 3, 4 or 5 days per week at 3 hours a day on-site with direct contact with and access to licensed clinicians.
 Gender-specific treatment issues are explored in this women-only IOP with an emphasis on addiction education, co-occurring mental health issues, coping skills, relapse prevention and the necessary tools for recovery.